nirajan-khatiwada/quick-reference/content/posts/pages/docker/docker_basics.md

 # Set environment variables
 ENV key=value

-# Expose a port for the container
+# Expose a port for the container.
+This is only for documentation purposes; it does not actually publish the port.We need to use -p option in docker run command to publish the port or use host networking.
 EXPOSE 8080

-# Define the command to run when the container starts
+# Define the command to run when the container starts.There can be only one CMD instruction in a Dockerfile.
 CMD ["executable"]

 # Optionally, run commands automatically when the container starts